x34903/energy_management_footstep/readme.txt

 Equation 16: equal energy point x = regression_create_x_cp( Em , dh ) ;

-x [m] at energy level Em and height dh, this gives the intersectio with the curve of equal energy
+x [m] at energy level Em and height dh, this gives the intersection with the curve of equal energy